 \bigcirc Example: An economic operator A in Romania buy goods from a trader B in Germany, but its delivery is the operator C in Germany.
 The goods do not cross national border of Romania.
-The invoice is issued by the operator B in Germany to
+The invoice is issued by the operator B in Germany to the operator A from Romania and this in turn issue an invoice to the operator C in Germany.

-In this case, the economic operator A in Romania should not declare nothing for Intrastat.
+In this case, the economic operator A in Romania should not declare anything for Intrastat.